pvlib/pvlib-python/docs/sphinx/source/installation.rst

 * siphon: forecasting PV power using the pvlib.forecast module

 The Anaconda distribution includes most of the above packages.

+Alternatively, users may install all optional dependencies using

+    pip install pvlib[optional]

 .. _nrelspa: